pyeventsourcing/eventsourcing/README.md

 you want only one instance of the application running in any given process, otherwise duplicate persistence subscribers will attempt to store duplicate events, resulting in sad faces.

+Todo: Something code that presents the generated events that are now in the stored event repository created in step 5.

 ##### Step 7 (optional): enable application-level encryption